euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 CellNOptR [CNO12]_ is a R package used for creating logic-based models of signal transduction networks using different logic formalisms but we consider boolean logic only here below.
-Other formalisms including differential equation formalism are covered in [MAC12]_.
+Other formalisms including differential equation formalism are covered in [MAC12]_ , [CNO12]_.

-In a nutshell, CellNOptR uses information on signaling pathways encoded as a Prior Knowledge Network (PKN), and trains it against high-throughput biochemical data to create cell-specific models.
+In a nutshell, CellNOptR uses information on signalling pathways encoded as a Prior Knowledge Network (PKN), and trains it against high-throughput biochemical data to create cell-specific models.
 The training is performed with optimisation such as genetic algorithms.

 For more details see also the `www.cellnopt.org <www.cellnopt.org>`_ website.